datakaveri/P3DX-SE-manager/README.md

 It requires basic authentication.

-The server runs as a systemd service
+The server runs as a systemd service.

 To check status (if active & running):

 > sudo systemctl status enclavemanager.service